 Students can see their Elementary School Counselor via self-referral, parental request, request of the counselor, administrative referral, and/or teacher or staff referral.
-Parental referral forms are available online or in the main office or contact the counselor directly.
+Parental referral forms are available online in the Student/Parent Portal or in the main office or contact the counselor directly.

 3. How do I get referred for outside services?

 There are times when outside, private counseling may be necessary.
 The counselor can provide information regarding local counseling agencies partnerships.
 The district also has a social worker, Cathy McNair, who can be reached @ 513-728-3700 or email@example.com.